patcg-individual-drafts/ipa/IPA-End-to-End.md

 ### User Level Sensitivity Capping

 We’ve now outlined an algorithm for oblivious attribution, but in order to ensure differential privacy, we need to limit the overall contribution that an individual user (as defined by a _match key_) can make to the entire query.
 More specifically, we ensure that for each _match key_ the sum of all attributed _trigger values_ does not exceed some bound.
 When a _match key_’s sum of attributed _trigger values_ does exceed this bound, we need to reduce them in some way.
-One approach is to reduce all contributions proportionally, e.g. if the cap is 100 but a _match key_ contributes 300, all contributions made by that _match key_ are reduced to a third of their value.
+One approach is to reduce all contributions proportionally, e.g., if the cap is 100 but a _match key_ contributes 300, all contributions made by that _match key_ are reduced to a third of their value.

 ### Computing the Aggregates